solana-labs/solana/docs/src/validator/tpu.md

 the QUIC endpoint and applies some coalescing of packets received at the same time.
 Each stream is used to transmit a packet.
-There is a limit on the maximum streams can be concurrently opened per (source IP address, Node Pubkey) pair based on if the sender's stake, larger stakes will be allowed to openmore streams within a limit.
-The system also does rate limiting on the packet per second (PPS) and applied the limit to the connection based on the stake with higher stakes offering better bandwidth.
+There is a limit on the maximum streams can be concurrently opened per (source IP address, Node Pubkey) pair based on the sender's stake.
+Higher stakes will be allowed to open more streams within a limit.
+The system also does rate limiting on the packets per second (PPS) and applied the limit to the connection based on the stake.
+Higher stakes offers better bandwidth.
 If the transfer rate is exceeded, the server can drop the stream with the error code (15 -- STREAM_STOP_CODE_THROTTLING).
-The client is expected to do some sort of exponential back off when running this situation.
+The client is expected to do some sort of exponential back off when running into this situation.

 * sigverify stage: deduplicates packets and applies some load-shedding to remove excessive packets before then filtering packets with invalid